ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Arguments**

 - `relative_url` — The relative URL that needs to be resolved.
 [String](../../sql-reference/data-types/string.md).
-- `base_url` — The base URL against which the relative URL will be resolved.[String](../../sql-reference/data-types/string.md).
+- `base_url` — The base URL against which the relative URL will be resolved.
+[String](../../sql-reference/data-types/string.md).

 **Returned value**